mattahrens/data-101/docs/04-Loading-data-in-python.md

 ## Practice: Creating a dataset in Python using Google Colab

-If your new notebook, you can see add snippets of code into what is called a **cell** and then run the cell to execute the code.
+In your new notebook, you can see add snippets of code into what is called a **cell** and then run the cell to execute the code.
 To start, let's put in a simple statement to print out text and then run the cell by clicking the play button.
 This is what you should see after the cell is played:

 ![image](images/04-colab_hello_world.png)